 configuration.
 The definition of the search is done in YAML syntax in the textarea configuration.
 Here you define the database connection, the Search tables/views, the design of the form and of the result table.

 Tip: The SearchRouter needs access to the database where the search tables are.
 You have to define a new database configuration to be able to connect with the geo database.
-Read more about this at database :ref:`yaml_en:.
+Read more about this at yaml.
 Only one coordinate reference system is allowed.
 The geometry column must match the coordinate system of the map.

 Examples of the different types: